FarmVivi/scream/wireshark/EXAMPLES.md

 ## UDP Packet Example

-A typical SCReAM UDP packet on the network would look like:
+A typical Scream UDP packet on the network would look like:

 ```
 Ethernet Header
 IPv4 Header (dst: 239.255.77.77 for multicast)
 UDP Header (dst port: 4010)
-SCReAM Data:
+Scream Data:
   00 10 02 03 00  [5-byte header]
   A4 B2 C3 D1 ...
 [1152 bytes of PCM audio data]
 ```